Superman: Secret Origin: Plot

 Later, a fire starts in the Daily Planet and Superman puts it out.
 Some clues indicate that it was arson.
 Public opinion is slowly improving on Superman thanks to the Planet, and their sales are rising.
 Lex calls upon General Sam Lane, Lois' father, who agrees to help him in exchange for high-tech weapons.
 Lex reveals that Superman is an alien, and can likely be stopped by kryptonite, the rock that also powers the Metallo battlesuit.
 Lois is greeted by Sgt.
 John Corben, with whom her father prefers she has a relationship.
 Lois refuses to date him, but John persists, and Clark steps in when Corben gets abusive.

 John leaves to meet Lex and Sam and agrees to pilot Metallo.
 Clark takes Lois to lunch.
 Things are going well, when Clark hears an explosion and leaves to become Superman but the explosion was a fake; Sam Lane had caused it in order to meet Superman.
 Sam wants to know what his goals are, particularly with Lois, and threatens to declare him an enemy of the State.
 Superman ignores him and Lane orders the Army to attack.
 The soldiers do little to Superman, but John, in the Metallo suit, manages to weaken him by exposing him to the kryptonite.
 Ricocheting bullets hit the kryptonite, which explodes, injures John and allows Superman to escape.
 Sam and his troops arrive at the Daily Planet, and orders it shut down until they can get definitive answers about Superman.

 Lex takes John into surgery and replaces his heart with a kryptonite generator, turning him into Metallo.
 Sam reveals to the Daily Planet staff that Superman is an alien.
 Soldiers find Superman in the sewers and the battle erupts onto one of the main streets of the city.
-Metallo appears, injuring his own soldiers in order to get into the fight.
-He attacks Superman with a kryptonite ray, threatening the bystanders.
+Superman managed to subdue the military soldiers until Metallo appears, injuring his own soldiers in order to get into the fight.
+Superman and Metallo battled for the second time, with Metallo attacking Superman with a kryptonite ray, threatening the bystanders.
 Superman melts a manhole to cover the kryptonite and flies Metallo into space until the lack of oxygen knocks him out.
 Sam arrives and orders Superman and Lois arrested.